MOORE & SMALLEY PALACE SHIELD

 13. 3 points awarded for a win, 2 points for a tie and 1 point for an abandoned or uncompleted match.
 In the event of two or more teams in a division having the same number of points, the net run rate per wicket of each team and its opponents shall decide the issue.

 14. Finals Day.
 1st will play 4th and 2nd will play 3rd.
 Panel umpires will be appointed and the usual 20/20 rules will apply.
-Should the scores be tied in the semi finals and final the result will be decided by applying Cup Rule 7 - with the count-back based on the first 10 overs.
+Should the scores be tied in the quarter finals, semi finals and final the result will be decided by applying Cup Rule 7 - with the count-back based on the first 10 overs.

 15. If a club cannot fulfil a T20 fixture then the game shall be awarded to the opposition and a full 3 points awarded.
 No further penalty to be imposed.
 Provided at least 24 hours’ notice is given.